chozelinek/sacoco/tutorial.md

 python3 waaswrapper.py -i data/historical/tei -c utils/chain_historical.xml -o data/historical/vrt
 ```

-> TIP: for development/testing purposes, if you just run `python3 waaswrapper.py -c utils/chain_historical.xml`, it will work on the testing dataset stored in the `test` folder.
+> TIP: for development/testing purposes, if you just run `python3 waaswrapper.py -t historical`, it will work on the testing dataset stored in the `test` folder.

 ## Corpus encoding for CQPweb